asyncapi/website/pages/docs/concepts/asyncapi-document/reusable-parts.md

 weight: 280
 ---

 Reusable parts in AsyncAPI provide flexibility, modularity, and code reusability.
-You can reuse majority of document sections such as messages or schema definitions, but also channels, operations and many others.
+You can reuse the majority of document sections like messages, schema definitions, channels, operations, and more.

 Reusable parts allow you to split up the AsyncAPI document into many files and reference them using the [Reference Object](/docs/reference/specification/v3.0.0#referenceObject).
-You can use the `$ref` keyword to reference the same or another local file or external URL.
-The diagram below describes how to reuse parts in AsyncAPI.
+You can use the `$ref` keyword to reference the same document, another local file, or an external URL.
+The diagram below describes how to reuse parts in AsyncAPI:

 ## Same document

-You can use the `$ref` keyword to reference a component within the same document.
+You can use the `$ref` keyword to reference a component in an AsyncAPI document.
 In the example below, you define a component called `MyMessageSchema` under the `schemas` section to describe the structure of a message.
-Under `myChannel` channel you have a message, its payload definition is represented as a reference to `MyMessageSchema` schema using the `$ref` keyword.
+Under the `myChannel` channel, you have a message with a payload definition that's represented as a reference to the `MyMessageSchema` schema via the `$ref` keyword.

 ```yaml
 channels: